See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 For a married couple filing jointly with two children ages 4 and 10, and an adjusted gross income of $100,000 on their 2020 tax return, the payments (if distributed monthly) from July to December of 2021 would be $550 ($300 per month for the 4-year-old and $250 per month for the 10-year-old).
 They would also receive an estimated credit of $3,300 on their 2021 tax return.

 For a single person with two children 5 years old and younger, and an adjusted gross income of $70,000, their estimated payments would be $600 per month for the July through December period.
 They’d receive an estimated $3,600 credit when they file their 2021 taxes next year.

 No. 3: Earned income tax credit

-If you don’t have children, and if your adjusted gross income as an individual is $15,820 or $21,710 as a married couple filing jointly, you may be able to take advantage of the earned income tax credit.
+If you don’t have children, and if your adjusted gross income as an individual is under $15,820 or less than $21,710 as a married couple filing jointly, you may be able to take advantage of the earned income tax credit.

 The maximum credit has nearly tripled from the previous tax year from $543 to $1,502.

 The ARP extended three critical unemployment CARES Act protections through September 6, 2021.